 Open Research Topics for Students

+For most topics, we have interesting international collaborations with top research groups in Australia, China, Canada, and in Europe; should you be interested in combining your master thesis with a stay abroad (funding would need to be discussed separately).
 For most topics, the work can be scoped and adjusted to bachelor thesis, seminar/project, master project, or master thesis level (see above).

 Ongoing Theses: